 In fact, sometimes when I catch them staring curiously, I make the offer myself.
 And if one randomly came up to cop a feel – as long as they weren’t trying to be flirtatious, I really wouldn’t give a flying fig. It’s happened, and not one time did it cause offence.
 Caught me off guard, maybe – but then only made me laugh.

-Of course it’s better to ask – it’s common decency.
+Of course it’s better to ask; it’s common decency.
 But in America, I think many non-Blacks can hardly speak a word on race before being branded a racist or called inappropriate, so sometimes they just go for it.
-This doesn’t necessarily make it okay, but for me, it makes it understandable.
+This doesn’t necessarily make it okay, but in some ways, I get it.

 I understand that that’s just me… and my mom.. and quite a few of my friends who don’t care; and that we can’t expect everyone else to be okay with it simply because we are.
-But how can I ask people to understand my culture, my differences – my Blackness – without giving them some firsthand experience?
+But how can I ask people to understand my culture, my differences – my Blackness – without educating them?

 And as a Black woman raised in a country where naturally straight, flowing hair was not the norm, let me assure you that we were just as curious about Asian and White hair.
 We wanted to touch it, too!
 We wanted to see what it felt like, and we loved helping our one friend with the super straight hair to get her hair into a ponytail.

-And I’ve yet to see any Whites or Asians back home start posting memes online asking Black people to stop touching – or asking to touch – their hair.
-And if they did, I’m sure we wouldn’t take it nearly as easily as they have taken our own affront against them for touching ours.
+I’ve yet to see any Whites or Asians back home posting memes online asking Black people to stop touching – or asking to touch – their hair.
+And if they did, I don’t think it would go over well.

 Yet, I can also admit that I wasn’t always this way.
 Though I certainly didn’t post any memes about it or threaten anyone, I absolutely hated having my hair touched as a teen.
 This stemmed from a war I waged with insecurities stemming from my hair – my Black hair.